davidstosik/davidstosik.github.io/src/_posts/2024-10-21-deploying-writebook-with-kamal2.md

 The first deploy will take a few minutes, as it builds the application's Docker image.
 Thanks to Docker's layer caching, future deploys should get faster.

-If everything went well, you should be able to visit the (sub)domain you picked earlier and see Writebook's First Run page (`/first_run`).
+If everything went well, you should be able to visit the (sub)domain you picked earlier and see Writebook's "First Run" page (`/first_run`).

 <div class="flex-centered">
   {% pic_cap first_run %}